 What muscles are typically weak when we have difficulty deadlifting or lifting things?

 Generally, the muscle groups that are weak include the core, glutes, and lower extremities.
 Rarely do we focus on upper body strength when learning to lift heavy objects from the ground.

 What exercises should be done to ensure strengthening of these weak links?

 Here are a few exercise examples to benefit your core, glutes, and lower extremities:

 Sit to stand, without using your arms

-With each exercise you do to work on your strength, remember to focus on contracting those specific muscles and don’t use momentum or let your posture suffer through the movement.
+With each exercise you do to work on your strength, remember to focus on contracting the specific muscles targeted during that exercise.
+Avoid using momentum of your movement or letting your posture suffer throughout.
 If you're interested in learning about the "Top 5 Exercises for a Bulletproof Back," click here for my free e-book guide!

-As I always stress, incorporating this new strength into your activity is the most important part to being able to lift objects from the floor without pain.
-If you strengthen your glutes, core, and legs but don’t know how to turn these muscles on when you pick up an object, you may still experience some pain.
+As I always stress, using this new strength during your daily activity is the most important part of being able to lift objects from the floor without pain.
+If you strengthen your glutes, core, and legs but don’t know how to turn these muscles when you pick up an object, you may still experience some pain.

-The other part to this is maintaining the posture and techniques you learn through physical therapy to decrease the strain you place on your back in a squatted position and bending forward.
+The other part of this is maintaining the posture and techniques you learn through physical therapy to decrease the strain you place on your back when squatting or bending over.

-Once you are able to use the correct posture and muscles during the lifting position, you will be able to pick up objects from the ground without pain in your back.
-Using this technique each time you bend down to pick something up or retrieve a heavy object will help prevent the return of pain or further injury in your future.
+Once you are able to use the correct posture and muscles during the lifting position and movement, you will be able to pick up objects from the ground without pain in your back for the long term.
+Using this technique each time you bend over to lift a heavy object or try deadlifting at the gym, will help to prevent the return of pain or further injury in your future.